yulya3102/agda-asm/paper/Primer.md

 }{
 a single
 instruction: indirect jump by the $got.f$ pointer.
-If the $got.f$ contains correct address of function $f$ loaded to memory, then the execution of the
+If the $got.f$ contains the correct address of function $f$ loaded to memory, then the execution of the
 $plt.f$ procedure will lead to the execution of the function $f$.
 As a result, dynamically linked object file looks like shown in Figure
 \ref{fig:objfile}.